Opportunities with the

 Technician Position

-Every year, we hire several Summer Field Technicians to assist with our research on wolf predation and reproductive behaviors in the Greater Voyageurs Ecosystem.
+Every year, we have opportunities for summer field technicians to help with our summer fieldwork, which is focused on studying wolf predation and reproductive ecology in the Greater Voyageurs Ecosystem.

 Location: Orr, Minnesota